-given for:

-Failure to be at a marshal point for a heat prior to one minute to the start of the following race.
-Any driver not ensuring their car is taken to scrutinising within 1 minute of being requested to do so.

-Loss of race time [heat or final] may occur when: Car is repaired on the track during the race.
+- 13.05 Loss of best qualification round score will be given for: Failure to be at a marshal point for a heat prior to one minute to the start of the following race.
+Any driver not ensuring their car is taken to scrutinising within 1 minute of being requested to do so. - 13.06 Lossofracetime[heatorfinal]mayoccurwhen: Car is repaired on the track during the race.
 Car does not conform to the regulations.
 Any driver fails to ensure that their car is taken to scrutinising following a request at the end of a final, within one minute from being requested by the Race Organiser/ Committee Official.
 Car re-joins the race from any point other than the pit-lane.
 "Black flag" If requested or "black flagged" a car must be removed from the track immediately.
-The black flag may result in the car being in an un-driveable or dangerous condition [e.g. lost body].
-For these mechanical failures, cars may re-join after repair.
+The black flag may result in the car being in an un-driveable or dangerous condition [e.g. lost body, ineffective silencer].
+For these mechanical failures, cars may re- join after repair.
 Driver is found to be using non-commercially available tyres after the race.
+(2015 addition)

-Disqualification may result in the following situations:
+- 13.07 Disqualification may result in the following - situations: